 Kentucky is home to

-1.9 million cattle/calves; being the largest beef state east of the Mississippi River, selling over $1.2 billion in 2023.
+1.8 million cattle/calves.
+As the largest beef state east of the Mississippi River, farmers sold over $1.5 billion in 2024.

 round bale-sm.jpg

-While hay does not bring as much money from sales as other crops and livestock, hay (cut and dried grasses for feed) are produced on more than 2 million acres, more than any other crop.
-Hay sales for 2023 were estimated at $360,000 but valued at $788,000.
-Kentucky soils, water resources, and climate make the commonwealth the perfect place to feed grazing animals.
+While hay does not bring as much money from sales as other crops and livestock, hay (cut and dried grasses for feed) is produced on nearly 2 million acres.
+Hay sales for 2024 were estimated at $412 million.
+Kentucky's soils, water resources, and climate make the commonwealth the perfect place to feed grazing animals.

 Where does Kentucky rank compared to other states?